MicrosoftDocs/win32/desktop-src/SecProv/protectkeywithtpmandpinandstartupkey-win32-encryptablevolume.md

 ---
-Description: Secures the volume's encryption key by using the Trusted Platform Module (TPM) on the computer, if available, enhanced by both a user-specified personal identification number (PIN) and by an external key that must be presented to the computer at startup. ms.assetid: 8991c22c-1e36-415e-a82b-c5ddf9c3b24a
+description: Secures the volume's encryption key by using the Trusted Platform Module (TPM) on the computer, if available, enhanced by both a user-specified personal identification number (PIN) and by an external key that must be presented to the computer at startup. ms.assetid: 8991c22c-1e36-415e-a82b-c5ddf9c3b24a
 title: ProtectKeyWithTPMAndPINAndStartupKey method of the Win32_EncryptableVolume class ms.topic: reference